 California Black Women’s Health Project

-CDEP: Sisters Mentally Mobilized℠ (SMM℠) highlights our signature program, the Advocate Training Program (ATP), a leadership development and skills building course designed to train women and girls to become effective health policy activists and advocates.
-ATP is unique in that it incorporates mental health and wellness via a “sister circle” model of engagement that specifically addresses the needs of Black women and girls.
+CDEP (Community-Defined Evidence Practice): Sisters Mentally Mobilized℠ (SMM℠) highlights their signature program, the Advocate Training Program (ATP), a leadership development and skills building course designed to train women and girls to become effective health policy activists and advocates.
+The ATP under the CRDP is unique in that it incorporates mental health and wellness via a “sister circle” model of engagement that specifically addresses the needs of Black women and girls.

 Catholic Charities of the East Bay